National Institute of Technology, Tiruchirappalli: Festember

 Festember is the annual national-level cultural festival of the institute.
 Held every year since 1975 during the month of September, this event encompasses music, dance and literary competitions, with thousands of participants from colleges all over the country vying for the trophy.
-The event has seen performances by Indian musicians including Karthik, Srinivas, Naresh Iyer, Kadri Gopalnath, Sivamani and Benny Dayal as well as bands like Indian Ocean, Euphoria and Silk Route.
+The event has seen performances by Indian musicians including Karthik, Srinivas, Naresh Iyer, Jonita Gandhi, Neeti Mohan, Kadri Gopalnath, Sivamani and Benny Dayal as well as bands like Indian Ocean, Euphoria and Silk Route.
 'ProNites' or 'ProShows', Festember's most anticipated events, usually form the grand finale after the valediction ceremony.
 Also on the agenda are the various literary competitions split up between English, Hindi and Tamil, along with the cultural and arts events.
 Festember derives its name from the phrase, "A Fest to Remember" and not from "A-Fest in September" as is popularly believed due to its falling in the month of September every year.